Genuine monogamy relations in no-signaling theories - a geometric approach: Monogamy relations for many qubits

-Note that the minus signs appear in two Bell functions $\mathcal{B}_{ABC}$ and $\mathcal{B}_{ABD}$ at certain positions that are a direct consequence of the separations' geometric properties encoded in the inequalities (\ref{eq:tri_mono}).
-As we will see later, this simple observation has strong consequences that make our monogamies different and stronger from those reported in other papers~\cite{Kurzynski11, Barrett06, Pawlowski09, Aolita12}.
-To be more precise, we could put the minus sign in the Bell function $B_{ABD}$ in front of any other separation without changing the monogamy and the physics of the problem.
-However, this innocent change leads to weaker no-signaling monogamies for more than two Bell functions as we will show below.
+Note that the minus signs appear in two Bell functions $\mathcal{B}_{ABC}^{111}$ and $\mathcal{B}_{ABD}^{122}$ at certain positions that are direct consequences of the separations' geometric properties encoded in~(\ref{eq:tri_mono}).
+As we will see later, this simple observation has strong consequences that make our monogamies different and stronger from those reported in~\cite{Masanes06, Toner09, Ramanathan18, Tran18, Ramanathan14, Pawlowski09, Aolita12, Augusiak14, Augusiak17, Kurzynski11}.
+To be more precise, we could put the minus sign in the $\mathcal{B}_{ABD}$ in front of any other separation without changing the monogamy and the physics of the problem.
+However, this innocent change leads to non-genuine no-signaling monogamies for more than two Bell functions as we will show below.
+The primary monogamy in (\ref{EQ:MERMIN_SEP}) will be used as a base method to derive genuine monogamy relations.

-{\it Example: 4 parties, 3-partite Bell inequalities.}---To illustrate our approach, let us first do a warm-up with the simplest non-trivial scenario of four observers testing three-partite Bell inequalities.